Carpso/CarpsoApp/README.md

         NEXT_PUBLIC_FIREBASE_APP_ID=YOUR_FIREBASE_APP_ID_HERE
         NEXT_PUBLIC_FIREBASE_MEASUREMENT_ID=YOUR_FIREBASE_MEASUREMENT_ID_HERE # Optional
         ```
-    *   **For Production:** Set these same environment variables in your production hosting environment (e.g., Vercel, Netlify, Firebase Hosting environment settings). **Do not commit these keys to Git if they contain sensitive information.**
+    *   **For Production:** Set these same environment variables in your production hosting environment (e.g., Firebase App Hosting backend environment variables, Vercel, Netlify). **Do not commit these keys to Git if they contain sensitive information.**

 5.  **Restart/Redeploy:** After making changes to environment variables or security rules, **restart your Next.js development server** or **redeploy your production application**.
 Allow a few minutes for security rule changes to propagate.